 During the winter months, everything is a lot calmer and you don’t need to fight your way through crowds to get that perfect shot of the acropolis or wake up at the crack of dawn to be first in line for tickets.
 Win win in my book.

-Athens in winter is still one of the warmest European cities
+Athens is still one of the warmest European cities in winter

 If you’re looking for some winter sun, Athens is a great place to go.
 In fact, I much prefer going to hot countries when they’re slightly cooler than normal.
 This means that there is no wearing yourself out by walking to the acropolis in the baking heat.
 But do watch out… it can get really really cold.
 It was a balmy 5 degrees when we were there and it even snowed!
 I’m told this is highly unusual though, so you might even think yourself lucky to see the white stuff.